Training and Continuing Education

 by Bill Sutton (November, 2011)

 Hello.
-My name is Bill Sutton, and I am Deputy Director of the Division of Small Manufacturers International and Consumer Assistance and FDA's Center for Devices and Radiological Health.
+My name is Bill Sutton, and I am Deputy Director of the Division of Industry and Consumer Education (DICE) and FDA's Center for Devices and Radiological Health.
 Welcome to CDRH Learn, FDA's web page for industry education.
 CDRH Learn is our latest innovative educational tool.
 It consists of a series of training modules describing many aspects of medical device and radiological health regulation, covering both pre-market and post-market issues.
 This tool is intended to provide the medical device and the radiological health industry with an information resource that is comprehensive, interactive, and easily accessible.
 This module is intended to provide an overview of the regulatory requirements for medical devices or what is sometimes referred to as Devices 101.

 The US Food and Drug Administration (FDA) is responsible for regulating and supervising the safety of foods, dietary supplements, drugs, vaccine, biological medical products, blood products, medical devices, radiation-emitting products, veterinary products, and cosmetics.
 Within FDA, the Center for Devices and Radiological Health (CDRH) is responsible for ensuring the safety and effectiveness of medical devices and eliminating unnecessary exposure to radiation-emitting products.